Join | Donate | Volunteer:

 About us

-Welcome to the ESU Lincolnshire Branch.
-We are an active and lively group encompassing neighbouring Midlands areas as well the expanse that is Greater Lincolnshire.
+It is a daunting task to take over from Sir Michael, but with the wonderful support of the Committee, Members and Volunteers, we look forward to carrying on with the ESU mission to support young people and develop oracy in our schools.
+We are an active branch and a lively group encompassing neighbouring Midlands areas as well the expanse that is Greater Lincolnshire.

-Former Prime Minister Sir John Major; Journalist Michael Buerk; international violinist and broadcaster Tasmin Little OBE; historian Lord Peter Hennessy; renowned Egyptologist Professor Toby Wilkinson; eminent medical doctor and broadcaster Lord Robert Winston; Commandant of RAF Cranwell Air Commodore Suraya Marshall; Lincoln University Deputy Vice-Chancellor Julian Free; Ex-Metropolitan Police Chief Lord Bernard Hogan-Howe
+Former Prime Minister Sir John Major, Journalist Michael Buerk, international violinist and broadcaster Tasmin Little OBE, historian Lord Peter Hennessy, renowned Egyptologist Professor Toby Wilkinson, eminent medical doctor and broadcaster Lord Robert Winston, Commandant of RAF Cranwell Air Commodore Suraya Marshall, Lincoln University Deputy Vice-Chancellor Julian Free, Ex-Metropolitan Police Chief Lord Bernard Hogan-Howe, Labour Party politician and Nato’s 10th General Secretary Lord George Robertson, and Chancellor of the University of Oxford, Conservative Politician and last Governor of Hong Kong Lord Chris Patten.

 So whether you are a committed educationalist or simply want access to our unique cultural opportunities, do please consider joining us.
 You will be very welcome!